hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 CouchDB indexes
 ~~~~~~~~~~~~~~~

-.. note:: The Fabric chaincode lifecycle that is being introduced as an Alpha
+.. note:: The Fabric chaincode lifecycle that is being introduced in the v2.0
-          feature in Fabric v2.0 does not support using indexes with CouchDB.
-As
+          Alpha release does not support using indexes with CouchDB.
+As a
-          a result, the `previous lifecycle process <https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html>`_  is required to
+          result, the `previous lifecycle process <https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html>`_  is required to
           install and instantiate a chaincode that includes CouchDB indexes.
 You
           can only use CouchDB indexes with the Fabric v2.0 Alpha if the channel
           capabilities are set with V1_4 as the highest version enabled in the